mixxxdj/manual/source/hardware/controllers/hercules_p32_dj.rst

 User configurable options
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 There are a few user configurable options available for you to customize.
-You can change these by opening the Hercules-P32-scripts.js file in your `controller mapping file locations#user controller
-mapping folder <controller%20mapping%20file%20locations#user%20controller%20mapping%20folder>`__ with your text editor of choice (such as Notepad, TextEdit, Kate, or gEdit) and editing the lines at
+You can change these by opening the :file:`Hercules-P32-scripts.js` file with your text editor of choice (such as Notepad, TextEdit, Kate, or gEdit) and editing the lines at
 the very top of the file.

 -  **loopEnabledDot**: whether to use the dot on the loop size LED display to indicate that a loop is active.
 This restricts loop sizes to 2-32 beats and may be helpful if you never use loops less